KulaWorkshop/kula.quest/docs/formats/level.md

 </div>

-Every object in game has a completely unique **ID** that indicates what item to put there.
-In combination, some items can have different **variants** as well.
-For example, a coin has the ID `0x25` and the following variants: **Bronze, Gold, and Blue**.
-Some objects have different **states** as well, such as a transporter being powered on or off, or an item being uncollected or collected.
+Every object has a completely unique **ID** that indicates what item to put there, with some having different **variants** as well.

-Only some objects however have different **directions**, which is used to specify the direction for the object.
-For example, arrows use the direction value to determine where they face, and the player spawn uses this value to determine which way to face when spawned into the level.
+For example, a coin has the ID of `0x25` with the following variants: **Bronze, Gold, and Blue**.
+An object can have several states as well, such as a transporter being turned on or off.

+Some objects use the **direction** field, such as arrows that utilize this value for the direction they face.

-Some objects have an **object index**, which is incremented starting from 0 for every object.
-This value is not required to be set in file as it's automatically set in memory.
-In the first two demos, the **y position**, **rotationType**, and **rotationSpeed** fields are required to be set correctly, as they determine how far above an object is above its block, and how it is spun / animated.
-In the main games, these fields are **ignored** and hardcoded in the game's code, therefore not required and modifiable.
+Although not required as it's automatically set in memory, the **object index** is incremented from 0 after every object.
+The first two demos require the **y position**, **rotationType**, and **rotationSpeed** fields to be set correctly, as they determine how far an object is above the block and how it's animated.
+The fields are ignored in later versions of the game as they're hardcoded in the game's programming.

 The **animation values**, **counter**, and **state** fields are not set in file, and are automatically populated and used in memory.

 Lastly are the two **target property** fields, which are only used by transporters and buttons.
-These two fields specify what object(s) to toggle when the transporter / button is powered or unpowered (toggled), and where the transporter will send the player to, respectively.
+These two fields specify what object(s) to toggle when the transporter or button is powered or unpowered (toggled), and where the transporter will send the player to, respectively.
 They both act as positions, and follow this principle:

 ```c
 short propertyIndex;